 If you’re hosting Friendsgiving this year, you must take into account a potential mini-me, or two, or three.
 (These things just multiply, don’t they?)
 But that doesn’t mean you have to baby-proof your house and lock up all the liquor.
-“Think of kids as a fun addition and they will be,” says cookbook author (and mother of a 3-year-old) Ali Rosen, who writes about potluck recipes.
+“Think of kids as a fun addition and they will be,” says cookbook author (and mother) Ali Rosen, who writes about potluck recipes.

-At least, start earlier than say, 8 p.m..
+At least, start earlier than, say, 8 p.m..
 Do you really want kids crying, tired, and out of sorts?
 Consider inviting guests as early as 2 p.m.
 Often you won’t have dinner ready for another hour or two anyway.
 Also be warned—kids need food immediately.
 “No matter what time dinner starts, make sure to have some snacks on hand for arrival.
 Simple items like a cheese plate or veggies and hummus can be perfect without adding too much to your cooking plate,” she says.

-Flameless Wax Candles with Remote, $99 - $155 on Food52
+Flameless Wax Candles with Remote, $110-$168 on Food52